panguloNORGE/Node.js-GUI-Automation-tests/README.md

 # Node.js-GUI-Automation-tests
-GUI automation using node.js with a norwegian website XEneta
+GUI automation using node.js with the Norwegian website company Xeneta

 These are two test suites with the automated tests for Xeneta's website:  Media Sources and Request Demo pages.